Illegal drugs and drug addiction

 Ecstasy

 Ecstasy is the common name for the chemical substance MDMA.
 It belongs to the group of methylenedioxymethamphetamines.
 Ecstasy is a widely used party drug, which is usually taken as a tablet.
 However, it can also be snorted or smoked.
-The effects of ecstasy kick in one to three hours after it has been taken and last for four to six hours.
+The effects of ecstasy kick in 1 to 3 hours after it has been taken and last for 4 to 6 hours.
 People who use ecstasy report effects such as greater self-confidence, increased alertness and sexual arousal, increased relaxation and feelings of happiness.
 Regular use can damage people’s health.
 It is also possible to become psychologically addicted to ecstasy.
 The probability of this is particularly high among people who react very strongly to the positive effects of the drug.

 Heroin